 Bridge Pose (Setu Bandha Sarvangasana)

 The bridge pose stretches open your back and elongates your stomach to stimulate more blood flow toward your core.
 As an added benefit, bridge pose is mildly energizing and helps relieve back pain.

 - Start laying flat on your back with your hands alongside your body.

-- Bend your knees and place your feet flat to the floor hip width apart.
+- Bend your knees and place your feet flat on the floor, hip-width apart.

-- Walk your feet backwards until the tips of your fingers can touch your heels.
+- Walk your feet backward until the tips of your fingers can touch your heels.